 Level I Criminal Background Check

-The FIU Herbert Wertheim College of Medicine (HWCOM) participates in the AAMC-facilitated Criminal Background Check Service performed by Certiphi Screening, Inc. Accepted applicants will receive an email directly from the AAMC with information on how to complete.
+The FIU Herbert Wertheim College of Medicine (HWCOM) participates in the AAMC-facilitated Criminal Background Check Service performed by Certiphi Screening, Inc. Accepted applicants will receive an email directly from the AAMC with information on how to complete it.
 There is no additional cost to complete this screening.

 Level II Criminal Background Check